metan-ucw/parkside-repair/README.md

 * Use thick wire to connect negative battery contact to the outher bigger contact
 * Use thin wire to connect the gate signal from the original board to the outher smalle contact of the new PCB
+* Use thin wire to connect the motor negative, the middle contact in the new PCB, back to the original board where the motor negative was connected.
+  There is a circuit that is connected in parallel to the transistors that allows detection of the closed cicuit via motor and switch.
+Beware that this wire is not on the photos!

 Parkside oprava FET transistoru
 ===============================